tcytra/enraiged-laravel/README.md

 The .env equivalent is MUST_VERIFY_EMAIL=true|false.

+**Must Verify Secondary**

+This configuration option is `false` by default and should be set to `true` if the application requires email verification on the secondary email address.

+This option should be enabled if the MUST_VERIFY_EMAIL is enabled.

+The .env equivalent is MUST_VERIFY_SECONDARY=true|false.

+**Reject Unverified Secondary**

+This configuration option is `false` by default and should be set to `true` if the application should reject logging in with unverified secondary email addresses.
+The default behavior (false) will redirect the user to a verify email page as per Laravel behavior with an unverified primary email address.

+The .env equivalent is REJECT_UNVERIFIED_SECONDARY=true|false.

 **Send Login Change Notification**

 This configuration option is `false` by default and should be set to `true` if the application maintainer wants to send